symbod/MaxQuantHandler/README.md

 This method makes it possible to retrieve the assigned gene names based on the protein IDs with direct access to the Uniprot database and to fill the empty entries in the user file or even replace existing entries.
 There are multiple possible modes for which names should be taken.

 Here, too, it is possible to subsequently obtain information on how many gene names were found for how many rows.
-This can also be displayed as a plot with a simple call.

-In this tutorial, we will call the remap gene names function on the data that has already been processed using the filter IDs method.

 This function requires multiple arguments:
 - **mandatory arguments:**